Kid Icarus: Of Myth and Monsters

 An Angel in Your Hands

 There’s a lot less egregious stuff in Kid Icarus: Of Myth and Monsters.
-All the stuff they fixed helps this game clear a threshold, making this straightforward sequel easily enjoyable.
+They fixed many things to make the game enjoyable.

 - The controls are much improved, with jumps being much more adjustable.
 The game also introduces a slowed-down descent (with Kid Icarus flapping his small wings) when you mash the A button.